An unconstrained optimization approach for finding real eigenvalues of even order symmetric tensors: Final Remarks

 \section{Final Remarks}

 We have introduced two unconstrained optimization problems and obtained some variational characterizations for the minimum and maximum $\cB_r$ eigenvalues of an even order weakly symmetric tensor, where $\cB$ is weakly symmetric positive definite.
 These unconstrained optimization problems can be solved using some powerful optimization algorithms, such as the BFGS method.
+This approach can be used to find a Z-, H-, and D-eigenvalue of an even order weakly symmetric tensor.
 We have provided some numerical results indicating that our approach of solving Problem \reff{Zfun1} via {\tt fminunc} compares favorably to the approach of solving \reff{minconopt} via {\tt fmincon} and the SSHOPM method for finding a Z-eigenvalue of an even order symmetric tensor.
-This approach can also be used to find other $\cB_r$ eigenvalues of even order symmetric tensors, including H-eigenvalues and D-eigenvalues and to find a $\cB_r$ eigenvalue of an even order weakly symmetric tensor.
-Furthermore, we have provided some numerical results that show this approach is promising on determining positive semidefiniteness of an even order symmetric tensor.
+Furthermore, we have provided some numerical results that show the unconstrained optimization approach is promising on determining positive semidefiniteness of an even order symmetric tensor.

-A direction for future research is to develop a global polynomial optimization algorithm that can solve problems \reff{obj1} and \reff{obj2} with larger $m$ and $n$.
+A direction for future research is to develop a global polynomial optimization algorithm that can solve problems \reff{obj1} and \reff{obj2} and their shifted versions when $n$ (and/or $m$) is large. \\

+\ \\ {\bf Acknowledgment.} The author is very grateful to the referees for their constructive comments and suggestions, which have helped improve the content and presentation of the paper.